symbolfigures/fields/data/README.md

 They need to be named `00.png`, `01.png`, ... for further processing.
 `$ bash rename.sh blobs`

-If the images aren't in PNG format, convert them to PNG.
+If the images aren't already in PNG format, convert them to PNG.
 Specify the folder at the end of the command.
+This requires ImageMagick.
 `$ bash jpeg_to_png.sh blobs`

 If the images are RGB, convert to grayscale.